Success Story: Meet Lindsay

-I also got sucked into the abyss of the common fitness industry misnomer that “more is better.”
-I assumed that if I wanted to look like those chicks on the cover of Shape or Cosmo, I had to spend hours a day as a gym rat to get those results.
-Because if you want to be “skinny,” you have to want it more than you have time to give, and if that means exhausting the funds of your sanity and well-being, then hop to it, sister!
+I also got sucked into the fitness industry abyss of “more is better.”
+I assumed that if I wanted to look like those chicks on the cover of Shape magazine, I had to spend hours a day as a gym rat.
+Because if you want to be “skinny,” you have to want it more than you have time to give, even if that means exhausting the funds of your sanity and well-being.

 I lived on the treadmill, road, elliptical, or stairmaster, spending countless hours I will never get back doing as much cardio as I could, for as long as I could.
 The only time I ever hit the weight room was to (poorly) try to meander through the machines I thought would make me “skinny” (see, there’s that buzz word again; does it feel like you’re in an episode of Pee Wee’s Playhouse, where you’ll all of a sudden be surrounded by loud screams every time the word “skinny” is mentioned?).
 And my God, was it BORING.
-So, I never did any kind of resistance training, because that’s lame, and you’ll just bulk up like Lou Ferrigno anyways, and all you need is cardio, right?
+So, I never did any kind of resistance training, because that’s lame and you’ll just bulk up like Lou Ferrigno.
+All you need is cardio, right?

 But, I’ll tell you one thing: none of these approaches ever worked.
-It’s Einstein’s Theory of Insanity:
+I was living the definition of insanity:

-Doing the same thing over and over will not produce different results.
+Doing the same thing over and over an expecting different results.

-I never lost any fat, I never toned up, I never felt better.
-I obsessed over the number on the scale and would use my perceived “failure” as a reason to further indulge in those foods and behaviors that were harmful.
+I never lost any fat.
+I never toned up.
+I never felt better.
+I obsessed over the number on the scale and would use my perceived “failure” as a reason to further indulge in foods and behaviors that were harmful.
 This was my life.
 But if you’re always in a state of despair and grappling, do you know any different?

 Becoming a New Mom

 Fast forward to 2014 when I had my son and joined a local gym, by chance, because it was one of few around me that offered legit childcare.
-I was trying to get out of the house, so I scoured the gym’s group fitness schedule so that I find something that fit my schedule.
+I was trying to get out of the house, so I scoured the gym’s group fitness schedule to find something that fit my schedule.

-I also suffered from terrible postpartum depression, so the social aspect of working out was something I desperately needed.
-That’s where I discovered, again, by chance, the wonder of BODYPUMPⓇ.
-I came to love it so much that I wanted to lead others to do it!
+I came to love it so much that I wanted to become an instructor!
 That was the decision that started my fat loss journey.

 Becoming an Instructor